melezhik/Sparrow6/documentation/development.md

 # Hooks

-* Hooks are scripts that run _before_ a task
+* Hooks are scripts that run _before_ tasks

+* One task might have one and only one hook associated with it

-* Usually hooks just call subtasks
+* Usually hooks _are used_ to call other subtasks

 * But hooks could also do other useful job